Fine Arts Academy

 We call our structure “concurrent,” as opposed to other “standalone” fine arts high schools in Texas and elsewhere.
 By having such a large representation of students identifying as “fine arts kids,” our campus culture is accepting, expressive, and respectful of each student as an individual.

-A: Cinematic Arts, Dance, Instrumental Music (including woodwinds, brass, percussion, strings, classical guitar, and piano), Theatre (acting and technical), Visual Arts, and Vocal Music.
+A: Choral Studies, Cinematic Arts, Dance, Instrumental Music (band, classical guitar, orchestra, and piano), Theatre (performance and technical), and Visual Arts.

-We also offer a performance certificate program in Musical Theatre, which is an optional add-on to a major in Voice, Acting, or Dance.
+We also offer a performance certificate program in Musical Theatre, which is an optional add-on to a major in Choral Studies, Performance Theatre, or Dance.

 A: Our program offers both depth and breadth of study in the fine arts.
 By having the highest fine arts faculty:student ratio in the district, McCallum is able to provide an extensive variety of fine arts courses and a multi-year program of study in all fine arts disciplines.
-We offer specialized courses in music, dance, theatre, visual and cinematic arts including (but limited to): beginning, intermediate, and advanced steel drum ensemble, jazz band, “like instrument” courses in strings, Latin rhythms and ballet-intensive dance, four-year course paths in musical and technical theatre (in addition to acting) and filmmaking, and ten specialty courses in visual arts.
+We offer specialized courses in music, dance, theatre, visual and cinematic arts including (but limited to): beginning, intermediate, and advanced steel drum ensemble, jazz band, “like instrument” courses in strings, Latin rhythms and ballet-intensive dance, four-year course paths in performance and technical theatre and filmmaking, and specialty courses in visual arts.

 Our students also take advantage of individual contests and performance opportunities.
 In addition to consistently strong representation of McCallum music majors at All-State Band, Orchestra, and Choir, we also have students awarded top honors at the Texas State Solo and Ensemble contest.
 McCallum musicians have won Austin Symphony Orchestra and San Antonio Symphony concerto contests.
 Many of our musicians also participate in summer programs and camps at UT, Texas State Strings Camp, Interlochen, the Eastern Music Festival, Sewanee Summer Music Center, and others.
 Due to our strong reputation in musical studies, McCallum is a preferred choice for university professors to give masterclasses and our school has served as a regional audition site for Juilliard and the Eastman School of Music.

 In Visual Arts, students compete at VASE, the annual Visual Arts Scholastic Event.
 It’s also common practice for McCallum artists to also submit pieces to Scholastic Art & Writing and Association of Texas Photography Instructors competitions, and to present fashion shows.
-In spring 2014, 19 McCallum students advanced to All-State VASE and three received Gold Seals (top 150 art pieces from the 25,000 statewide submissions).
-We also had 6 students receive awards at the National Scholastic Art & Writing competition in 2014.
+McCallum students consistently advance to All-State VASE and receive Gold Keys (the top award).
+We also have students who receive awards at the annual National Scholastic Art & Writing competition.

 In theatre, our students participate in masterclasses with professional artists and university professors, perform with community theatres, complete internships with local companies and casting agencies, and participate in summer programs both in and outside Austin.